 WHERE & HOW TO ELOPE IN OLYMPIC NATIONAL PARK

 When you think of having a wedding in the Olympic National park, do you picture rugged peaks?
 This is the first thing that comes to mind for a lot of people - but in reality, the landscape of the Olympic National Park in Washington is filled with so much diversity, that you can honestly experience any type of scenery you can think of.

-I might be a little biased, being an elopement photographer in Washington, but this state is really one of the most beautiful places to elope and if you’re planning your wedding in the Olympic National Park, it’s bound to check all your boxes.
+I might be a little biased, being an elopement photographer from the PNW, but WA state is really one of the most beautiful places to elope and if you’re planning your wedding in the Olympic National Park, it’s bound to check all your boxes.
 From mountain peaks, to rugged coastline, rainforests, and hot springs the Olympic National Park has it all.

 With so many amazing and picturesque locations to elope, the ONP will be sure to leave you jaw dropping and in love.
 Here is my guide to planning an Olympic National Park Wedding or Elopement.

 So you've decided to elope in the Olympics...
 But now what?

 1) Decide on your location and time of year, check out this guide for amazing locations to help you get started!

 2) Pick your photographer.
 Finding your photographer can be one of the harder parts of planning your elopement, however if you want a photographer who not only specializes in elopements but will also guide you throughout everything you need to plan your dream adventure, let's chat!

 3) Start brainstorming on the activities you want to enjoy during your elopement.
 Whether it's hiking, snowshoeing, or kayaking, the possibilities are endless.